redbullmaxstrength/theblockchainboy.github.io/_posts/1880-09-04-crack-dealers.markdown

 *Accountability

-*A way for the lower class to take part in this wealth creation
+*A way for low income people to take part in this wealth creation

 *Governance